NeXTLinux/nextlinux-engine/docs/content/docs/general/concepts/policy/bundles/_index.md

 weight: 1
 ---

-Policy bundles are the unit of policy definition and evaluation in Anchore Engine.
+Policy bundles are the unit of policy definition and evaluation in Nextlinux Engine.
 A user may have multiple bundles, but for a policy evaluation, the user must specify a bundle to be evaluated or default to the bundle currently marked 'active'.
 See Working with Policies for more detail on manipulating and configuring policies using the Engine CLI.

 ### Components of a Policy Bundle